bhavesh1129/MultiplayerCardGame/README.md

 11. Actions are not stackable.
 For example, if a Queen is played by Player 1, and the next player draws two cards and misses a turn, they cannot play a Queen from their hand on that turn, even if one is available.

+## Assumptions for Rank Values of Ace, Jack, Queen, and King

+In this implementation of the game, the following assumptions have been made:

+- Ace has a rank of 1
+- Jack has a rank of 11
+- Queen has a rank of 12
+- King has a rank of 13

-# Winning the Game
+## Winning the Game

 The game ends when one player runs out of cards.
 That player is declared the winner.

-# Implementation Details
+## Implementation Details

 The game can be implemented using a variety of programming languages, data structures, and algorithms.
 A popular approach is to use object-oriented programming (OOP) and a deck class to represent the cards.
 Each player can have a hand class that holds their cards, and the game logic can be implemented using a game class.
 The game class can keep track of the state of the game, including the players, the deck, and the discard pile.
 <br/><br />